 Contracts of Employment and Employee Handbooks are the foundation of all employee/employer relationships.
 However, over the years we have found that it’s a highly neglected area of business with template agreements often being used rather than bespoke and thorough employment documentation.

-Our experienced employment law consultants have written hundreds of contracts of employment and employee handbooks for all types of businesses, so they can not only ensure that you and your employees are protected and compliant, but they can also tailor each document to best suit the needs of your business.
+Our experienced employment law consultants have written hundreds of contracts of employment and employee handbooks for all types of businesses, so they can not only ensure that you and your employees are protected and compliant, but they can also tailor each employment document to best suit the needs of your business.

 We make sure that your policies, from managing sickness absence to annual leave, are clearly communicated and that your employees are treated fairly, so that you avoid any serious workplace disputes in the future.

-The employee documentation that you should have in place for your business depends on what type of employment category (of which there are three) your employee falls under as you can have someone working for you as:
+The employment documentation that you should have in place for your business depends on what type of employment category (of which there are three) your employee falls under as you can have someone working for you as:

 The type of contract of employment they need will be based on which of the above categories they belong to.